PanoPepino/digital_presenter/docs/index.rst

 After installation, you can find the most straightforward explanation of the basic features of this package in :doc:`how_to_use`.

-More Advanced Examples
+Advanced Examples
 ----------------------

 The following `Youtube playlist <https://www.youtube.com/watch?v=MEuX53M5mBU&list=PL7qJnArvRQzHci5IAHRqCuS2eF4_baHTR>`_ correspond to a series of videos prepared with a rudimentary version of this package.
 However, they can give you an idea of the kind of animations you can create with it.
+You can also find more convoluted pieces of code in :doc:`examples`.

 .. note::
     Note that the previous videos correspond to an older version of the package, so some things may have changed.
 (Syntaxis and package structure are way more straightforward and clean now!!)